 Etsy on the other hand, allows sellers to advertise handmade items or items over 20 years of age which gives Etsy a different, unique feel and thus attracts a specific audience.
 The website is generally more boutique and focuses on individualistic items rather than mass-produced ones.
 If your products fit in with the niche dynamic of Etsy, then you could find a distinct and relative audience on there which will be great for generating sales.
 Contrastingly, on eBay, you may find yourself competing against a lot of mass produced items where the audience is looking for the cheapest price rather than a unique and original product.

 How to know whether Etsy or eBay is better for your business

-As perviously mentioned, it really depends on what you're selling as to whether Easy or eBay is better for you.
+As previously mentioned, it really depends on what you're selling as to whether Etsy or eBay is better for you.
 Whether a seller prefers Etsy or eBay often depends on the price of the item they want to sell, how niche the product is and how quickly a seller wants to make sales.
 Selling on eBay is generally quicker than Etsy, however, it tends to be more costly due to higher selling fees.
 So what are the pros and cons of both?

 - Easy to list products eBay makes it very simple and easy to list items.
 You can also duplicate product listings which is a convenient feature of the service. eBay's listing manager makes selling your items efficient and straightforward.

 - Huge potential eBay is a marketplace that gives sellers access to millions of potential customers.
 According to Statista, eBay recently reached 152.3 million active users in the third quarter of 2014, meaning that products can be viewed and purchased by a staggering number of consumers.

 - Sell globally eBay will display your listings to customers all over the world.
 This therefore makes eBay a great marketplace to sell products that may not be available in all countries as well as allowing you to expand your product popularity internationally.